awsdocs/amazon-sagemaker-developer-guide/doc_source/security_iam_service-with-iam.md

-To see a list of SageMaker actions, see [Actions, Resources, and Condition Keys for Amazon SageMaker](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_awskeymanagementservice.html) in the *IAM User Guide*\.
+To see a list of SageMaker actions, see [Actions, resources, and condition keys for Amazon SageMaker](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazonsagemaker.html) in the *Service Authorization Reference*\.

 ### Resources<a name="security_iam_service-with-iam-id-based-policies-resources"></a>